gpuweb/gpuweb/proposals/compatibility-mode.md

 The core spec already allows `featureLevel: "compatibility"`, which is currently ignored.
 When an application passes `"compatibility"`, it indicates that it can handle (and hopefully use) an adapter with capabilities lower than the `"core"` defaults.
 In this case:

-- If a User Agent supporting Compat is running on a Core-*incapable*, it returns a Compat-defaulting Core-incapable adapter (or null).
+- If a User Agent supporting Compatibility Mode is running on a Core-*incapable* system, it returns a Compatibility-defaulting Core-incapable adapter (or null).
-- If a User Agent supporting Compat is running on a Core-*capable*, it **may** return a Compat-defaulting Core-capable adapter, or **may** return a Core-defaulting adapter.
+- If a User Agent supporting Compatibility Mode is running on a Core-*capable*, it **may** return a Compatibility Mode-defaulting Core-capable adapter, or **may** return a Core-defaulting adapter.
-    - ALTERNATIVE: "require" (non-normatively encourage) UAs to go one way or the other - either always emulate compat or always upgrade to core.
+    - ALTERNATIVE: "require" (non-normatively encourage) UAs to go one way or the other - either always emulate Compatibility Mode or always upgrade to Core.
 This is probably not necessary.
 - As already in the current spec, Core-only implementations must still recognize `"compatibility"` but ignore it (automatically upgrade the request) and return a Core-defaulting adapter (or null).

 The `GPUAdapter` does not expose whether it is Core-defaulting or Compat-defaulting.